 - To take increasing responsibility for their own learning.

 PARENTS/CARERS work towards the school’s aims by:

-* Ensuring that their child is dressed in school uniform, and has PE Kit and suitable outdoor protection for playtimes.
+- Ensuring that their child is dressed in school uniform, and has PE Kit and suitable outdoor clothing for playtimes.

-* Showing respect for the Christian principles on which the school is based.
+- Showing respect for the Christian ethos on which the school is based.

 GOVERNORS work towards the schools aims by: